 Relieve the 1988 Summer Olympics

 Seoul Olympic Park, locally known as Olpark, is around an hour train ride away from the city center.
-There is an outdoor exhibit that details the area’s rich history along with the Olympics Museum.
+There is an outdoor exhibit that details the area’s rich history and the Olympics Museum.
 You can also check out the Seoul Olympics Museum of Art and its extensive sculpture collection.
 The Olympic flame from the XXIV Games continues to burn alongside flags from the 160 participating nations at the Peace Plaza.
-It’s a popular place to relax from the hub-bub of city life with its tranquil walking paths in the eco-park.
+It’s a popular place to relax from the hubbub of city life with its tranquil walking paths in the eco-park.

 Peaceful Reflection at Jogyesa Temple